Estimating the Quality of a Coincidence

 Posted Oct 31, 2016

 Some coincidences are extraordinarily amazing like the series of serendipities that led to the discovery and manufacturing of penicillin (Beitman, p.
 140-2).
 Some are trivial (like thinking of a strange word and a little later seeing or hearing that word).

 Why judge the quality of coincidences?

-The primary variables that contribute to the quality of coincidences include probability, impact and explanation.
-Secondary variables include the person’s coincidence sensitivity, degree of similarity of the coincidence elements, the breadth of the time window for the appearance of the second element, and pattern weirdness.
+The primary variables that contribute to the quality of coincidences include probability, impact and explanation requiring a possibly new scientific finding.
+Secondary variables include the degree of similarity of the coincidence elements, pattern weirdness and the breadth of the time window for the appearance of the second element.

 (Please note: there will be exceptions to most if not all the generalizations made in the following 2 sections. because coincidence studies is in its early phase.)